 - Ask a family member or friend to be there for you.

-Find out why a test or treatment is needed and how it can help you.
+Find out how a test or treatment can help you.
 You might be better off without it.

-Ask when and how you will get the results of tests or procedures.
-If you don't get them when you expect to, don't assume that the results are fine.
+If you don't get your test or procedure results when you expect to, don't assume that the results are fine.
 Call your doctor and ask for the results and what they mean for your health and treatment.

 - Learn about your condition and treatment.